samhinton88/toady/README.md

 })();

 ```
-`makePage` takes a <a name="proxy">class which extends Proxy</a> as its first argument, and a boolean to set whether or not it should run headlessly as its second.
+`makePage` takes a [class which extends Proxy](#proxy) as its first argument, and a boolean to set whether or not it should run headlessly as its second.

 `base` then consumes that page instance into an engine which makes use of a technique known as [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control), to pass sequences of commands (actions) to the Page object.